econnet/econ/econ-1.0.rst

 It allows them

 - to do their work (development and production)
-- to check the fairness (effort, financing and marketing)
+- to check the fairness (tributes, accounting and marketing)
 - interact (governance)

 *Non-contributors* have access to the repo